wwcodemanila/WWCodeManila-Python/docs/wwcodemanila/study_groups.md

 - If you have an idea, **share it**
 - **Make friends** and learn from the other participants
 - **Do not** recruit or promote your business

+## Code of conduct

+Everyone joining this study group and other Women Who Code events must follow our [code of conduct](https://github.com/WomenWhoCode/guidelines-resources/blob/master/code_of_conduct.md).